caravan-bitcoin/caravan/packages/caravan-psbt/README.md

 ##### `get isReadyForConstructor`

 A getter to check readiness for an operator role.
-Operator roles are defined in defined in [BIP 174](https://github.com/bitcoin/bips/blob/master/bip-0174.mediawiki#user-content-Roles) and [BIP 370](https://github.com/bitcoin/bips/blob/master/bip-0370.mediawiki#user-content-Roles).
+Operator roles are defined in [BIP 174](https://github.com/bitcoin/bips/blob/master/bip-0174.mediawiki#user-content-Roles) and [BIP 370](https://github.com/bitcoin/bips/blob/master/bip-0370.mediawiki#user-content-Roles).

 Returns `true` if the PsbtV2 is ready for an operator taking the Constructor role.